S. I. Hayakawa: Personal life

-Hayakawa was a resident of Mill Valley, California, until his death in nearby Greenbrae, in 1992.
+Hayakawa was a resident of Mill Valley, California.
+His daughter, Wynne Hayakawa, is a painter.

 He had an abiding interest in traditional jazz and wrote extensively on that subject, including several erudite sets of album liner notes.
 Sometimes in his lectures on semantics, he was joined by the respected traditional jazz pianist Don Ewell, whom Hayakawa employed to demonstrate various points in which he analyzed semantic and musical principles.

-Hayakawa was news media reporters' favorite fodder, as he was often found napping through important legislative voting.
-His daughter, Wynne Hayakawa, is a painter.
+He died at a hospital in nearby Greenbrae, California, on February 27, 1992, at the age of 85, from complications of a stroke and bronchitis.